Carlisle Workers’ Compensation Lawyers

 Job-based injuries and disabilities can have a devastating effect physically, mentally, and especially financially.
 While you are making an adjustment to an unexpected change in your mobility, you may be unable to work—temporarily or permanently—which is stressful and frustrating.
 You are in no condition to handle the complexities of a workers’ compensation claim successfully, and get the level of damages and benefits to which you are due.
 Handler, Henning & Rosenberg has assembled a team of Carlisle workers’ compensation lawyers experienced in assisting the victims of workplace injuries, an area of our legal practice that has been active since 1922.

 We understand the difficulties injured workers face and are ready to guide you through the claims process to a successful conclusion.
-In fact, our team includes a lawyer who'se been certified as a specialist in the practice of workers' compensation law by the Pennsylvania Bar Association's Workers' Compensation Law Section.
+In fact, our team includes a lawyer who is certified as a specialist in the practice of workers' compensation law by the Pennsylvania Bar Association's Workers' Compensation Law Section.